 Lazy loading is essentially delaying the loading of images, videos, or iframes until a user scroll downs the page (they enter the viewport).
 For posts and pages with a lot of images or videos, this is so important to reduce the number of requests happening right off the bat.
 In our tests, we’ve seen on average a 33% decrease in load times.

 If you aren’t lazy loading yet, you should be.
 Here a few lazy load features in the Perfmatters plugin:

-- Lazy load images, inline background images, iframes, and videos (YouTube, Vimeo, etc.).
+- Lazy load images, inline background images, iframes, and videos (YouTube, Vimeo, Google Maps, etc.).

 - Swap out iframes with preview thumbnail and SVG play icon which loads the video on click.
 This is the fastest way to load YouTube videos.

 - DOM monitoring for better infinite scroll compatibility.

 - Faster than the default native lazy loading in WordPress.